Mega-Disaster Tracking

 "Earth 2100".
 Two-hour fictional drama charts the collapse of civilization through the lifetime of a public health nurse.
 Still airs regularly on The History Channel during "apocalypse" programming.

 "Last Days on Earth."
-20/20 documentary from 2006 that still airs on The History Channel.
-Narrated by Elizabeth Vargas, it provides a succinct rundown of the most pressing threats facing civiliation.
+20/20 documentary from 2006 that still sometimes airs on The History Channel.
+Narrated by Elizabeth Vargas, it provides a succinct rundown of some of the most pressing threats facing civiliation.

 Official Reports: